SoOoOoOoOooo…..I’ve decided to quit keto.

 How to Fix Carb Sensitivity

-Keep in mind that during this “re-training” phase you’re going to have to give a lot more insulin than you’re used to because of how sensitive you’ve become.
+During this healing phase you’re going to have to give a lot more insulin than you’re used to because of how resistant the keto body is to carbs.
+So my advise would be to slowly increase your carbs.

 What worked for me was running a temp basal increase of 50% all day long (which is think is 150% if you’re on medtronic?).